Excellence in Exhibition Label Writing Competition

 The Curators Committee (CurCom) sponsors this competition in cooperation with EdCom and NAME.
 A panel of label experts, selected by the committees and the competition organizers, determines the work to recognize.

 Each year, the competition inspires a gathering of writers and editors to discuss technique, style, and process at the Alliance annual meeting’s Marketplace of Ideas.
 It has also generated an archive for current and aspiring museum professionals to use as they strive to write and edit exhibition label copy.

-John Russick, director of curatorial affairs at the Chicago History Museum, will organize and manage the competition with Andrea Michelbach, graduate student in Museology at the University of Washington, Seattle.
+For 2014, Jenny-Sayre Ramberg will return as a juror to represent EdCom and be joined by three new jurors: Benjamin Filene, representing CurCom; Debbie Mack, representing NAME; and Beth Kaminsky, representing the 2013 recognized writers and editors.
+John Russick, director of curatorial affairs at the Chicago History Museum, will continue to organize and manage the competition with the help of Kevin Bicknell, graduate student in Museology at the University of Washington in Seattle.